felCardoso/HighDice/README.md

 ## Overview

-High Dice is a poker-like dice game using 5 dice.
-The player makes "plays" that consume an ante, can reroll selected dice, and can upgrade hand levels to increase scores.
+High Dice is a poker-like dice game based on Balatro, but using 5 dice.
+The player makes "plays" that consume an stake, can reroll selected dice, and can upgrade hand levels to increase scores.

 ## How to run